A year after Thai coup, stability trumps growth for business

 Executives appear unperturbed by the delay.

-“I would give political management a 10 out of 10.
-We have to compare this to before... things were not peaceful,” said Pornsil, but added that “investment and stimulating the economy have been slow”.

-Despite hopes that the generals would unleash a splurge of infrastructure spending, state investment has failed to keep pace even with the levels the paralysed government of a year ago managed, partly because bureaucrats fear an anti-graft drive by the junta.
+Despite hopes that the generals would unleash a splurge of infrastructure spending, state investment has failed to keep pace even with the levels the paralyzed government of a year ago managed, partly because bureaucrats fear an anti-graft campaign by the junta.

-Domestic consumption is hobbled as Thai households are saddled with record-high debt and the export-driven economy is suffering as its biggest trade partner, China, grows at its slowest pace in 25 years.
+Record-high household debt has hurt consumption and Thailand’s export-driven economy is suffering as the economy of top trade partner China slows.

-Thailand downgraded its growth forecasts on Monday by 0.5 percentage points to 3.0 to 4.0 percent for the year, but the country’s central bank governor said last week that even 3 percent expansion in 2015 would be “a challenge”.
+Thailand downgraded its growth forecasts on Monday by 0.5 percentage points to 3.0 to 4.0 percent for the year.
+Prayuth said on Friday his government would “try its best” to help the economy.

-For some analysts, the junta has missed the opportunity to use its almost untrammelled power to drive through investment and economic reforms.

-“Expectations were high when the military took over that they could kick-start spending quickly, but this has been difficult with the government’s focus (rightly or wrongly) on constitutional reform,” said Bill Diviney, an economist at Barclays in Singapore.
+“Expectations were high when the military took over that they could kick-start spending quickly,” said Bill Diviney, an economist at Barclays in Singapore.

-“In hindsight, perhaps it was unrealistic to expect so much of a government that, for all intents and purposes, is a caretaker until democracy is restored.”
-(Additional reporting by Pracha Hariraksapitak, Khettiya Jittapong and Manuphattr Dhanananphorn; Editing by Simon Webb and Alex Richardson)
+Additional reporting by Pracha Hariraksapitak, Khettiya Jittapong and Manuphattr Dhanananphorn; Editing by Simon Webb and Mark Heinrich